Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Experiments Results of Our FSA System

-On the other hand, the curves of ELBERT in Fig. \ref{bs1} also show that the ELBERT-based acceleration method can make good use of both the early exit mechanism and a higher parallelism.
+On the other hand, the results of ELBERT itself are also enough to prove that the ELBERT-based acceleration method can make good use of both the early exit mechanism and higher parallelism.
 The speedup achieved by our method is calculated in TABLE \ref{speedup}.
-In experiments using the FPB dataset, the early exit first achieves 3.13$\times$ speed up with negligible accuracy loss, and by increasing the batch size, another 12$\times$ is achieved.
+In experiments using the FPB dataset, the early exit first achieves 3.13$\times$ speed up with acceptable accuracy loss, and by increasing the batch size, another 12$\times$ is achieved.
 On the SK dataset, these two numbers are 5.26 and 7.94, respectively.
 These results prove that our method can make the early exit mechanism more effective when the input batch size is set to a big value.